kalin-marinov/EdgeDeflector/README.md

 Yes it does, but no. Everything is done on your local computer.
 EdgeDeflector rewrites links which are forced by the Windows shell to open inside Microsoft Edge to open using your default web browser instead.
 No data is collected about you nor even stored on your local computer.

-## Will EdgeDeflector redirect Bing searches to Google?

-[No.](https://github.com/da2x/EdgeDeflector/wiki/Not-replacing-your-search-engine) You can use an extension in your favorite web browser to achieve this.

 ## How do I uninstall EdgeDeflector?